 How to create an event template?

-Event template helps add a series of events in one click instead of creating them one by one manually.
+Event templates help add a series of events in one click instead of creating them one by one manually.

-If done in the office.
+If done at the office.
 Select the vessel you want in the vessel selector, in the top menu.
 (If on board start with step 2)

-Click [Unit]\[Ship]  [Voyage template]
+Click [Voyage]  [Voyage templates] in the main menu.

 Click the “Event template” tab.

-Click the “New” button in the top menu to create a event template.
+Click the “New” button in the top menu to create an event template.